 Removal from the RBS (One Account) and other lender panels: Why they do it and how to get reinstated

-• Is there a limit to the amount of times my firm can submit applications to be reinstated on the RBS (One Account) conveyancing panel?
+• Is there a cost to revert back onto the RBS (One Account) conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking RBS (One Account) panel reinstatement is to ensure that your firm is not removed off of the RBS (One Account) conveyancing panel in the first place.

-Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the RBS (One Account) conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to RBS (One Account) directly or via their appointed panel manager.
+Note: Subject to certain conditions Lexsure’s experts or consultants can assist in providing you with guidance for reinstatement onto the RBS (One Account) conveyancing panel but under no circumstances will Lexsure (or the Conveycentric Team) submit an application to RBS (One Account) directly or via their preferred panel manager.
 Any reinstatement application will have to be made by your firm.
 For the avoidance of doubt, Lexsure (or the Conveycentric Team) are in no way involved in managing the RBS (One Account) conveyancing panel.

 Related Pages